Nahid-lab/Mobile-Automation-Project/KdLiteApplicction/README.md

-# Kandaree Lite Automation
+# Kd Lite Automation
- This is for kandaree Lite
+ This is for ERP Mobile version